-The Physics with Mathematics PGCE helps students to develop the professional skills and knowledge they need to teach science and mathematics in the 11-16 age range.
-We are committed to creative and interactive approaches to teaching science to promote student engagement and learning.
+The Physics with Mathematics PGCE prepares students to develop the professional knowledge and skills they need to teach all aspects of the science curriculum and the mathematics curriculum to pupils in the 11-16 range.
+Students are also supported to develop their knowledge and understanding of teaching Physics at A-Level.
+We are committed to creative and interactive approaches to teaching science to promote engagement and learning.

 Students will acquire a critical understanding of current debates and issues relating to physics and mathematics education, and will be guided and supported in developing their subject knowledge.
 We expect students to engage with reading and research into science and mathematics education and to regularly reflect upon their progress, towards meeting the teaching standards across the 11-16 age range.

-The Physics with Mathematics PGCE is delivered via a programme of ‘Debates in Education’, seminars, workshops, tutorials and directed study days as well as time spent in placement schools or colleges.
+The Physics with Mathematics PGCE is delivered via keynote lectures, seminars, workshops, tutorials and directed study days as well as time spent in placement schools or colleges.
 Assessment is by practical teaching observation, assignments and a portfolio.

 Students will undertake at least two placements (120 days) at a school or college, during which time their teaching practice will be supported by a school subject tutor and mentor.